asyarb/use-intersection-observer/README.md

 - **Hooks API** - Just pass a ref!
 - **Alternative Native-esque API** - Pass an `HTMLElement` and an optional function to handle `IntersectionObserver` callbacks.
-- **Performant** - Reuses `IntersectionObserver` Intersections will not cause other observed elements to re-render.
+- **Performant** - Intersections will not cause other observed elements to re-render.

 ## Installation